Yura Indera Putera: Club career

 Yura is a graduate of local grassroots football development scheme Projek Ikan Pusu (PIP) that has won many youth tournaments since its creation in 2001.
 He had a stint in the Bruneian leagues in 2012, lacing up for BIBD SRC in the Brunei National Football League, the precursor to the first season of the Brunei Super League.

 Yura joined Majra FC for the 2014 season.
 His Majra career ended just 9 matches into the season after his club abruptly pulled out of the ongoing league.

 Yura was selected to join Brunei's sole professional club DPMM FC at the start of 2015, alongside Khairul Anwar Abdul Rahim, Reduan Petara and Aminuddin Zakwan Tahir.
 He made 9 appearances for DPMM in the 2015 S.League, mostly as a substitute.
 From the beginning of the 2016 season, Yura was converted into a central defender by Steve Kean partly due to the departure of Boris Raspudić and also to give him more playing time.

 Yura scored his first goal for DPMM on 5 August 2016 at home against Albirex Niigata (S), a last-minute winner against the expatriate Japanese side.

 After three fruitful seasons under Kean, new Brazilian coach Renê Weber preferred to play a returning Abdul Aziz Tamit instead, restricting Yura to just eight appearances in the 2018 season.
 Nevertheless, under Adrian Pennock the following year, Yura managed to regain his starting place alongside Charlie Clough and Nur Ikhwan Othman in a back three formation.
 DPMM would then record the joint best defensive record of the league, emerging as champions by the time the league ended in September.

 DPMM played domestically from 2020 to 2022 due to restrictions imposed by Brunei as a result of the COVID-19 pandemic.
 They competed in the 2022 Brunei FA Cup where Yura gained his first Brunei FA Cup winner's medal after winning the final 2–1 against Kasuka FC on 4 December.

 DPMM returned to the Singapore Premier League starting from the 2023 season.
 In the match against Balestier Khalsa on 10 March, he was sent off for violent conduct in the 55th minute, making Balestier rally from two goals down to win 3–4.
+On the 31st of the same month, he scored a volley from outside the box against Hougang United in a 0–3 win.

+In the first match for DPMM of the 2024–25 season on 11 May 2024, Yura scored the winner in a 1–2 win over Young Lions at Jalan Besar Stadium.

+DPMM moved to the Malaysia Super League from the 2025–26 season.
+In the match against Kelantan TRW on 22 September 2025, Yura overhit a backpass to his goalkeeper Haimie Abdullah Nyaring and scored an own goal that initiated a 0–4 home defeat for DPMM.
+In the following month against JDT away at Iskandar Puteri Yura scored another own goal which was one of the ten goals the Malaysian powerhouses converted without reply.